Fountain Square, Indianapolis: Transportation

 IndyGo's bus rapid transit Red Line stop under construction.

 Fountain Square played an important role in the history and development of the city's transportation.
 Historically, it was the last stop on Indianapolis's Virginia Avenue streetcar line.

 Today, Fountain Square is connected to IndyGo's bus rapid transit Red Line, which was opened in Summer 2019.
 Projected to carry 11,000 daily passengers, the Red Line is a 13.5 mi north–south transit line that connects the neighborhood with downtown and the Broad Ripple commercial district.
 The neighborhood is also connected to downtown by the Indianapolis Cultural Trail, which is a multi-use trail that was inaugurated in 2013.
 An Indiana University Public Policy Institute report on the Cultural Trail estimated a $1 billion increase in property values along the route.

-The Cultural Trail “healed the cut” that I-65/70’s construction introduced, linking Fountain Square to downtown and other cultural districts and prioritizes landscape/ streetscape design elements.
+The Cultural Trail "healed the cut" that I-65/70s construction introduced, linking Fountain Square to downtown and other cultural districts and prioritizes landscape/ streetscape design elements.